wyuinche/mitum-js-util/README.md

 const pub2 = "mZKEkm4BnFq6ynq98q4bCEcE4kZhzLSViPbCx8LDBXk2mpu"
 const pub3 = "dPBms4cH4t8tiH6uNbq37HrEWwgrrEZqHQwSbvqEBJ85mpu"

-const key1 = gn.currency.key(pub1, 30); // public key in the account & weight
+const key1 = gn.currency.key(pub1, 30); // public key, weight
 const key2 = gn.currency.key(pub2, 30);
 const key3 = gn.currency.key(pub3, 40);

-const keys = gn.currency.keys([key1, key2, key3], 100); // key list & threshold
+const keys = gn.currency.keys([key1, key2, key3], 100); // key list, threshold

-const address = keys.address; // address of the account as string
+const address = keys.address; // string address

 address // 5KYgKnSyGHECJngakyzHDBt58xt1FJJiUUkCXnjcFySpmca
 ```

 ## Generate Currency Operation

-This part shows how to generate operations of currency model.
+This part shows how to create an operation for the currency model.

 ### Generate Create-Accounts

-For new account, `currency id` and `initial amount` must be set.
-With source account, you can create and register new account for target public keys.
+For a new account, you must set `current id` and `initial amount`.
+You can use pre-registered(source) accounts to create and register new accounts from the target public keys.

-Note that source account must be already registered one.

-When you use `Generator`, you must set `network id` before you create something.
+When using `Generator`, you must set `network id` before using it.

 #### Usage